dylan-chong/ex_structable/README.md

 end
 ```

 And you have to write this boilerplate for every module you have!
-We only do
+That can be a
-that in Java!
-That can be a lot of duplication!
+lot of duplication!

 ### The Solution